Bachelor of Arts in Communication Studies

 Communication Studies Major, Bachelor of Arts (BA)

 Students graduating with a degree in Communication Studies are highly sought after due to their ability to effectively communicate with diverse audiences, critically analyze messages, and perform research.
-The curriculum in this major prepares students for employment in a diverse array of fields including social media, public relations, marketing, recruiting, grant writing, teaching, law, consulting, and more.
+The curriculum in this major prepares students for employment in a diverse array of fields, including social media, public relations, marketing, recruiting, grant writing, teaching, law, consulting, and more.

 There are two options to declare this program:

-In-Person: most of the classes will be in person with some occasional online classes.
+In-Person: most of the classes will be in person, with some occasional online classes.

 Online: all of the classes will be online.
 Note that the online option operates using a different tuition model.

-• two years of a single high school world language or one year of a single college-level world language is required.
+World Language Requirement: Two years of a single high school world language or one year of a single college-level world language is required.

 Grade Requirements: a minimum cumulative GPA ≥2.0 by graduation.